Karen J. Rooney, Ph.D.

 approaches are not successful because there is no "goodness

 of fit" between the student and the strategy.
-In order to
+In order

-The use of techniques such as observation
+The use of techniques such as observation and behavioral

-behavior management and organizational training will facilitate
+management and organizational training will facilitate

-intervention planning to successfully meet the needs of individual
+intervention planning to successfully meet the needs of

-students with attention disorders.
+individual students with attention disorders.

 BIBLIOGRAPHY

 Baddeley, A.D.
 (1986).
 Working memory.
+New York: Oxford

 Broadbent, D.E.
 (1971).
 Decision and stress.
+New York:

-New York: Academic Press.
+Academic Press.

 Goldstein, S. & Goldstein M. (1990).
-Managing
+Managing attention

-attention disorders in children.
+disorders in children.
 New York: John Wiley & Sons.

-Hallahan, D.P., Kneedler, R.D., & Lloyd,
+Hallahan, D.P., Kneedler, R.D., & Lloyd, J. W. (1982).

-J. W. (1982).
-Cognitive behavior modification techniques for
+Cognitive behavior modification techniques for learning

-learning disabled children: Self-instruction and self-monitoring.
+disabled children: Self-instruction and self-monitoring.

 In J.D.
-McKinney & L. Feagans, Current topic in learning disabilities,
+McKinney & L. Feagans, Current topic in learning

-(Vol. 1) (pp. 207-244).
-New York: Ablex Publishing.
+disabilities, (Vol. 1) (pp. 207-244).
+New York: Ablex

-Hallahan, D.P., Lloyd, J.W., Kosoewicz,
+Hallahan, D.P., Lloyd, J.W., Kosoewicz, M.M., Kauffman,

-M.M., Kauffman, J.M. & Graves, A.W.
+J.M. & Graves, A.W.
 (1979).
-Self-monitoring
+Self-monitoring of attention

-off-task behavior.
+behavior.
 Learning Disability Quarterly, 2, 24-32.

 Hallahan, D.P. & Reeve, R.E.
 (1980).
-Selective
+Selective attention

-in Soecial Education (vol. 1) (141-181).
+Soecial Education (vol. 1) (141-181).
 Greenwich, Connecticut:

 JAI Press.